Le Musée français: Production

 Long before its completion, the publication's second series was established as a legally independent entity in an agreement of 1807 with the investor and banker François Parguez.
 The plates of the earliest appearing fascicles of the second series would have already been complete, or nearly complete, by the date of Bonaparte's decree of a massive loan in support its publication in April 1812.
 Equally munificent was the act of Louis XVIII in 1816 to dissolve this obligation to the advantage of Laurent and company, allowing the subscription to resume until finished in 2 volumes in 1824.
 According to a note addressed to Henri Laurent and published in the Moniteur, it was the new King's pleasure to restore the cultural prestige of his dynasty by encouraging endeavors such as this, which had been begun under the reign of his brother Louis XVI; this message was communicated by the King's First Gentleman, who was in fact the son of one of the publication's earliest patrons in 1790.

 The King's munificence is all the more remarkable because many of the engravings awaiting publication in 1816 depicted art works which were no longer a part of the Museum but had been returned to their former owners following the collapse of the First Empire.
-While the publication therefore recalled to contemporaries artistic masterpieces now lost to France, its engravings remained a subject of deep appreciation, art works of which the fidelity of their rendering was now admired as “an invention”.
+While the publication therefore recalled to contemporaries artistic masterpieces now lost to France, its engravings remained a subject of deep appreciation, art works of which the fidelity of their rendering was now admired for its own sake as “an invention” of art.

 The Plates' Re-editions

 The engraving plates were subject to reprinting, integrally as complete sets, and individually as separately published engravings, on many occasions after completion of the two subscriptions.
-In fact, there is evidence that their marketable appeal for the representation of celebrated paintings and sculptures survived well past the historical development of photography for this purpose, which suggests that these images may have contributed significantly to the reputation and study of these specific paintings and sculptures throughout the nineteenth century and to the Art Historical canon of subsequent eras..
+In fact, there is evidence that their marketable appeal for the representation of celebrated paintings and sculptures survived well past the historical development of photography for this purpose, which suggests that these images may have contributed significantly to the reputation and study of these specific paintings and sculptures throughout the nineteenth century and to the Art Historical canon of subsequent eras.
 However, without a generally accepted, systematized record of the engravings, the identification of their impressions is not simple: the plates lack syndetic indications such as numbering, and have no labelling, apart from the titles of their subjects and their artists’ names.
-Consequently, to assist identification, the table in the Annex which follows here below transcribes the wording of the titles and the phrasing of the attribution of paintings found on the plates, in addition to the dimensions of the images of the engravings, since their impressions are often found trimmed for framing.